JuzoCreates/FLASH-GAME/README.md

 3. ```Verify installation in Python shell: import pygame

-5. Clone this repository and open FLASH_main.py.
+5. Clone this repository and make sure you are in "Final-Project" folder

-6. Run the game by pressing F5 or pressing play button in your coding app.
+6. ```open FLASH_main.py or press "Run" button py FLASH_main.py

+7. You can enjoy the game!